BlueSocksFFF/CS321-Project2/README.md

 And then I tested Kayla's read method in increment 2 and implemented and tested the write method.
 I also implemented and tested the algorithm part in increment 3.
 ### Kayla
+Diane and I implemented and tested increment 1 and the algorithm part of increment 2 using pair-programming where we swicthed off every 20 minutes.
+I wrote the read method and Diane wrote the write and convert methods.
+Diane also tested those methods using the given test files and the test file she created.
+Diane wrote the algorithim for increment 3 and I used all aspects of the three increatments to create the assembly file.
+We worked together to fix bugs throughout the project.

 ## Team Experience Reflection
 ### Diane